jakop311/C-reverse-shell/README.md

 ### Info

 A simple reverse shell for Windows written in C with Visual Studio 2022.
-The target machine is **Windows**
+The target machine is **Windows**.
-The attack machine is **Linux**
+The attack machine is **Linux**.

 ### How to